mscolnick/slotz/README.md

 # Slotz

-Teleport React components into anywhere into the react-tree.
+Teleport React components to anywhere in the react-tree.

 Modernized from [react-slot-fill](https://github.com/camwest/react-slot-fill)